OfficeDev/outlook-dev-docs/docs/add-ins/use-rest-api.md

   if (result.status === "succeeded") {
     var accessToken = result.value;

-    // Use the access token
+    // Use the access token.
     getCurrentItem(accessToken);
   } else {
-    // Handle the error
+    // Handle the error.
   }
 });
 ```